FahadSahli/protein-annotation/front-end/README.md

 # Front End
 This folder includes all files needed to run the front end ReactJS application.
-As the YAML template does not host the application on AWS Amplify, you need to configure your environment.
+As the YAML template does not host the application on AWS Amplify, you need to configure your AWS Cloud9 environment.
 What you need is to run the following commands:
 <br>
 <br>
 npm install aws-amplify <br>